SasikaA073/software-design-project/README.md

 # Transformer Management Web Application by Jewel001
+This full-stack web application streamlines the thermal inspection of power transformers.
+It's a central hub for managing transformer data, automatically analyzing thermal images for issues, and creating digital maintenance reports.

 ## Overview
 This project consists of a **backend** (Spring Boot + Docker) and a **frontend** (Node.js/React).
 The backend exposes APIs, and the frontend consumes them to provide a user interface.

+## Features for Phase 1
+This initial phase focuses on establishing the foundational data management capabilities of the system.

+### Transformer Management (FR1.1):

+An interface for managing transformer records.
+Each transformer is defined by a unique ID, physical location, and power capacity.

+### Thermal Image Management (FR1.2):

+Ability to upload thermal images and associate them with specific transformer records.
+Images are tagged as either Baseline (a reference image under normal conditions) or Maintenance (a new image from a routine inspection).
+Image metadata (upload timestamp, uploader info) is automatically recorded.

+### Environmental Tagging (FR1.3):

+Baseline images must be categorized by the environmental conditions at the time of capture: Sunny, Cloudy, or Rainy.
+This is crucial for accurate comparisons in later phases.

 ---